ChaosTheChaotic/Adiman/README.md

 ```

 # Helpful people
-- MSOB7Y (the creator of namida) for the inspiration and motivation for this and where I got the icons from
+- MSOB7Y (the creator of namida) for the inspiration and motivation for this and where I got the original icons from
 - DuckTheCrowolf (thevietnamesecrow on discord) for making the logo